 Living Science Academy has some unique traditions designed to encourage our students and families and to mark special milestones in their lives.
 Tea parties and muggings for sixteenth birthdays, an annual formal banquet, and our graduation ceremonies all provide opportunities to bless students and families.

 Tea Parties and Muggings

 We believe in the power of marking milestones, taking time out of the ordinary to recognize God’s handiwork in the precious young people He sends us.
-Every student who has a sixteenth birthday while at Living Science has a special evening celebration to commemorate the occasion.
-Tea parties are formal affairs with delicious, elegant party food and, of course, tea.
+Students who have a sixteenth birthday while at Living Science attend a special evening celebration to commemorate the occasion.
+Our girls enjoy a tea party, a formal affair with delicious, elegant party food and, of course, tea.
 During the evening, parents, staff, and Living Science friends affirm each young lady with words of inspiration and scripture and perhaps a special tea cup.
-Muggings are more casual, but no less inspiring, as parents, staff, and friends give mugs and affirm and challenge our young men to be strong in the faith.
+The "Mugging" is more casual, but no less inspiring, as parents, staff, and friends give mugs and affirm and challenge our young men to be strong in the faith.

 Graduation is a time to reflect and thank God for bringing our students through their high school careers and to look forward to His guidance of their next steps.
 The ceremony involves the students and their parents in a meaningful way.
 Seniors share their thoughts, experiences, and hopes in speeches, prayer, and song.
 Mrs. D gives a “teapot charge” from a unique tea pot chosen for the class, reminding students of timeless spiritual truth.

 Living Science excels in the use of ceremony to mark rites of passage and to imprint spiritual truth in a memorable way.
 The beautiful, reverent graduation ceremony is the zenith of an intentional progression in which Living Science partners with families to encourage students.
 Our seniors will go on to a wide variety of careers, but they will always remember their graduation as a singular and personal recognition of their accomplishments.